-- Track inventory across different warehouses and outlets.
+- Tracking inventory across different warehouses and outlets.

 - Set workflow alerts.
 When unexpected inventory changes occur, the purchasing department can quickly restock to avoid shortages or delays in production.

 - Manage cash flow.
 The amount of cash the business has tied up in inventory costs is critical to money management.
-A better inventory management system equals better cash flow.
+A better small business inventory management system equals better cash flow.